Change of Status Eligibility

 Nonimmigrant Intent

-If you have applied for immigrant intent to the United States, for example by filing and I-140 or I-130, you may not be eligible for a change of status.
+If you have demonstrated immigrant intent to the United States, for example by filing and I-140 or I-130, you may not be eligible for a change of status.
 Additionally, if you cannot prove you have residence abroad, you may not be eligible for a change of status.

 Contact your OISS Adviser for more information.